The Braille Bistro awards and recognition!

 Gauge the accessibility offerings of participants' employers.

-Test the game's hypothesis: that this experience can build empathy which in turn would encourage increased accessibility offerings.
+Test the game's hypothesis: that this experience can build empathy which in turn would jumpstart accessibility action.

-In the pre-test, participants stated that they interact with guests with disabilities often and see physical spaces (such as ramps and parking) as most important.
+In the pre-test interview, participants stated they interact with guests with disabilities often and see physical spaces (ramps, parking) as most important.
 This is consistent with Kukanja & Planinc's study.

 Participants also felt that exposure and relationships are most effective at developing empathy.
 Mirete et al. found this to be least influential in driving societal change, however having empathy was most influential.
 Further playtesting can gauge if increased empathy from the game can drive real societal change through the resulting actions of the players.